hubinjisu/ArticleReader/README.md

 2. Dagger2 to make the dependency injection
 3. Retrofit2 + Okhttp + Gson + Rxjava2 to make the HTTP request for service API
 4. Glide to load the image asynchronous
-5. RecycleView to display the article data from server
+5. RecycleView + CardView to display the article data from server
 6. SwipeRefreshLayout to pull down list to refresh the data
 7. Webview to display the web page
 8. In the onSaveInstanceState() method to handle the data cache and avoid the repeated data request